 POLICY STATEMENT

-Agencies may make temporary non-status, noncompetitive appointments to meet workload needs that are emergency, nonrecurring, or short-term when the use of existing positions, or establishing new positions, is not appropriate or feasible.
+Agencies may make temporary non-status, non-competitive appointments to meet workload needs that are emergency, nonrecurring, or short-term when the use of existing positions, or establishing new positions, is not appropriate or feasible.

 APPLICABILITY

 All temporary employees where not in conflict with an applicable collective bargaining agreement.